 Investment/New Jobs Tax Credit

-Provides growing manufacturers a significant tax credit based on either an investment in depreciable property OR on the addition of full-time equivalent employees engaged in manufacturing, processing, or aircraft maintenance.
-A five-year tax credit on the greater of 1% per year of investment in qualified property or a credit of $500 per year per new job, doubled in an Enterprise Zone.
+This package provides growing manufacturers a significant tax credit based on either an investment in depreciable property or on the addition of full-time-equivalent employees engaged in manufacturing, processing, or aircraft maintenance.

 Five-Year Ad Valorem Tax Exemption